McGregor Boulevard: County Road 867

-The southern terminus of Historic State Road 867 (now County Road 867) is located in Punta Rassa at the foot of the Sanibel Causeway, and it is the only access to Punta Rassa and Sanibel Island.
+The southern terminus of Historic SR 867 (now CR 867) is located in Punta Rassa at the foot of the Sanibel Causeway, and it is the only access to Punta Rassa and Sanibel Island.
 From here, CR 867 is a four-lane divided highway as it travels east from the coast through Mangrove-rich mudflats of San Carlos Bay to Truckland.
 After the intersection with CR 869 (Summerlin Road) in Truckland, CR 867 continues northeast to the community of Iona.
-In Iona, it intersects with State/County Road 865 (San Carlos Boulevard/Gladiolus Drive), which is where the CR 867 designation ends.
+In Iona, it intersects with SR 865/CR 865 (San Carlos Boulevard/Gladiolus Drive), which is where the CR 867 designation ends.

 State Road 867

-State Road 867 signage begins where CR 867 left off at the SR 865/CR 865 intersection in Iona.
+SR 867 signage begins where CR 867 left off at the SR 865/CR 865 intersection in Iona.
 It continues in a northeast trajectory to just west of Cypress Lake where it turns to a north–south trajectory.
-Just north of Cypress Lake is the intersection the southern terminus of County Road 867A, which crosses the Caloosahatchee River into Cape Coral on the Cape Coral Bridge.
+Just north of Cypress Lake is the intersection the southern terminus of CR 867A, which crosses the Caloosahatchee River into Cape Coral on the Cape Coral Bridge.
 The route continues in the opposite direction as College Parkway.

 SR 867 continues north and passes through the communities of McGregor and Whiskey Creek before entering Fort Myers' city limits.
-Once in Fort Myers, it terminates at County Road 884 (Colonial Boulevard), Lee County's main east–west thoroughfare.
+Once in Fort Myers, it terminates at CR 884 (Colonial Boulevard), Lee County's main east–west thoroughfare.

+Northern section

-SR 867 once continued north past CR 884 along McGregor Boulevard, but in the mid 2000s, this segment was relinquished to the city of Fort Myers.
-McGregor Boulevard continues north as a city street, passing the Fort Myers Country Club and the Edison and Ford Winter Estates as it enters downtown Fort Myers, before terminating at US 41 (Cleveland Avenue) at the historic Five Points intersection (the former terminus of SR 867, which is also the terminus of State Roads 80 and 82, making a five-way intersection).
+SR 867 currently terminates at CR 884, but McGregor Boulevard continues north as a city street.
+It passes the Fort Myers Country Club and the Edison and Ford Winter Estates as it enters downtown Fort Myers, before terminating at US 41 (Cleveland Avenue) at the historic Five Points intersection (the former terminus of SR 867, which is also the terminus of SR 80 and SR 82, making a five-way intersection).